mapzen/presentations/08-2015-JSGEO/README.md

        >>>> draw: { roads: { color: red } } <<<<
 ```

-...I’m filtering the oneway roads and assigning them a red color.
+...I’m filtering the oneway roads from OSM and assigning them a red color.
 This is picked up in this line of the shader:

 ```yaml
     roads: